When I look back at my life, I wouldn’t believe it if I told myself I would be here today with my son.

 - Read our Q&A with Dr. Deirdre Ryan on why supporting reproductive mental health is important to her.

-- Learn more about our $4.5M Her Mind, Her Health Campaign to support reproductive mental health research here in BC.
+- Learn more about our $4.5M campaign supporting reproductive mental health research here in BC.

 BC Women’s Health Foundation is BC’s largest non-profit organization dedicated to advancing the full spectrum of women’s health.
 The information shared is intended to educate, inform, and point readers to credible sources.
 It is not intended to substitute professional medical advice.